airbytehq/airbyte/docs/integrations/sources/oracle.md

 #### 1. Make sure your database is accessible from the machine running Airbyte

 This is dependent on your networking setup.
-The easiest way to verify if Airbyte is able to connect to your Postgres instance is via the check connection tool in the UI.
+The easiest way to verify if Airbyte is able to connect to your Oracle instance is via the check connection tool in the UI.

 #### 2. Create a dedicated read-only user with access to the relevant tables \(Recommended but optional\)